BEING TOO NICE – High Cost (#2)

 All dysfunctional thinking & behavior grows out of our personality interacting with the unhealthy parenting we were originally stuck with.

-And when children’s PMES needs & emotions are ignored & punished, they grow up without knowing who they are, what their rights are & with the assumption they are not allowed to exercise personal power.
-(Our Rights).personal power
+When children’s PMES needs & emotions are ignored & punished, they grow up without knowing who they are, what their rights are & with the assumption they are not allowed to exercise personal power.
+(Our Rights).

 Power is not a dirty word or an evil concept.
 It is only a negative when used to force others to do what we want, since that means it’s without their consent & against their will.
 (Rescuing vs. Healthy Helping)